SmartMobilityAlgorithms/GettingStarted/README.md

 ---

-## General structure of the repository and reusability of the code
+## General structure of the repositories

 Each repository contains three sections: